FilippoAiraldi/mpcrl-for-ramp-metering/traffic_mpc_lstdq/learning/README.txt

 	- 0) reduce weight of control variability cost term (debatable)
 	- 1) make train/valid split so that we have a good benchmark While learning can happen only once (i.e., train till convergence then save), validation should be done on N episodes for K times (so we get an average and std of the TTS reduction against the baseline)
 	- 2) why not create a Gym like environment?
 Training should happen on K episodes, N times (e..g, on 10 episodes for 5 times = 50 episodes in total).
 In this way, at the end of the K episodes we can reset the gym.
 Validation should be done on K episodes for N times to get averages and stds.
+Also, the Agent should record all the quantities (both traffic and agent-related?
+I think so) and plot them online (we should be able to turn this feature on and off though)